Libs of TikTok: Media attention (August 2021 – April 2022)

 By August 2021, Libs of TikTok had amassed around 65,000 followers.
-In August 2021, podcaster Joe Rogan began promoting @LibsofTikTok on The Joe Rogan Experience, leading to a large increase in followers.
+In August 2021, podcaster Joe Rogan began promoting @LibsofTikTok on The Joe Rogan Experience, leading to a larger increase in followers.
 That same month, lawyer and Republican Party operative Grant Lally filed a trademark for Libs of TikTok as a "news reporter service".
 The account has been promoted by Donald Trump Jr., journalist Glenn Greenwald and political commentators Tucker Carlson, Jesse Watters and Laura Ingraham; has been featured in the New York Post, The Federalist, The Post Millennial, Fox News and in other right-wing news outlets; and its posts have been retweeted by Meghan McCain.

 Prior to being revealed as the account creator, Raichik was interviewed anonymously on several occasions, during which she boasted that posts from the account led to the firings of several teachers.
 Raichik encouraged followers to join local school boards in order to remove teachers who teach about gender and sexuality.
 Raichik told the New York Post that "I don't do this for money or fame" and "I'm not some politician or blue-check journalist."